japaniot/japaniot.github.io/_posts/2019-12-27-my-iot-devices-en.md

 ## Curtain

-For automating curtains I use [curtain motors and rails made by Nasnos (link in Japanese)](http://www.nasnos.com).
+For automating curtains I use [curtain motors and rails made by Nasnos](http://www.nasnos.com).
 For lace curtains I use the cheapest CR300 model, for blackout curtains which are rather heavy I use the expensive CR1040 model.

 Nasnos do not provide support for smart home but they however have a WiFi controller and corresponding iOS/Android apps, so I decompiled their Android app